 8. Getting in on the Financial Buddy System

-According to a 2016 study by researchers at the University of Aberdeen, people who work out with a friend are more likely to hit the gym more often than those who choose to work out alone.
+• According to one landmark study by researchers at the University of Aberdeen, Scotland, people who work out with a friend are more likely to hit the gym more often than those who choose to work out alone.

 That lesson can easily be applied to finances too.
-Find a trusted friend or family member who can offer real advice when it comes to creating better buying habits.
+Find a trusted friend or family member who can offer advice or simply understanding and support as you cultivate better shopping habits.

 9. Knowing Where Money Is and Where It’s Going